juhasev/sample-ninja-help/rewards-virtual-incentives.md

 ## Virtual Incentives

-Are you an existing client and need to reach your dedicated account manager?
-Please email us at support@virtualincentives.com.
+Are you an existing client and need to reach your dedicated account manager to get the credentials and to receive your customized catalog?
+Please email Virtual Incentives at support@virtualincentives.com.

-I'm new to SampleNinja and would like to get started right away?
+Suppose you are new to SampleNinja and would like to start immediately.
 Please email support@virtualincentives.com or visit www.virtualincentives.com/sampleninja.

 To start issuing rewards, click the configure button and paste the username and password.
 Then, please select the programs you'd like to use with Sample Ninja.